Facebook Instagram Pinterest

 It’s been a long day, so head to your final destination of the day: Swakopmund.

 This city is the adventure capital of Namibia and my favorite place in the country.
-That’s why you’ll be staying here for 3 nights—there’s just so much to do in Swakopmund, and with plenty of good restaurants and hotels to choose from, it’s a no-brainer for the perfect base in the area.
+That’s why you’ll be staying here for 3 nights in this Namibia itinerary—there’s just so much to do in Swakopmund, and with plenty of good restaurants and hotels to choose from, it’s a no-brainer for the perfect base in the area.

 We stayed outside of town at the lovely (and very much recommended) Desert Rendezvous, but if you’d prefer to be closer to the action, some other places I think are worth your love are Driftwood Guesthouse and The Stiltz.